ISI-MIP/attrici/USAGE.md

 ## Running on HPC platforms

-As a computationally expensive operation, the `detrend` sub-command is designed to be run in parallel (for each geographical cell).
-To make use of this parallelization, specify the arguments `--task-id ID` and `--task-count COUNT` and start several instances with `N` going from `0` to `N-1`. `N` does not have to equal the number of cells - these will be distributed to instances accordingly.
+As a computationally expensive operation, the `detrend` sub-command is designed to be run in parallel.
+As in ATTRICI the modelling for one cell is independent of the others, the cells can be handled in parallel by different processes without any not interfere with each other.
+Hence, this outputcan be merged later on (see `merge-output` sub-command).
+To make use of communication between them.
+The output for each cell is stored in separate files, so that processes for different cells do this parallelization, specify the arguments `--task-id ID` and `--task-count COUNT` and start several instances with `ID` going from `0` to `COUNT-1`. `COUNT` does not have to equal the number of cells - these will be distributed to instances accordingly (ideally equally when the number of cells is a multiple of `COUNT`).

-For the SLURM scheduler, which is widely used on HPC platforms, you can use an `sbatch` run script such as the following (here `N=4`):
+For the SLURM scheduler, which is widely used on HPC platforms, you can use an `sbatch` run script such as the following (here `COUNT=4`):

 ```bash
 #!/usr/bin/env bash